Approximation of Splines in Wasserstein Spaces: Splines in Wasserstein Spaces

-is called a $t$-barycenter between $\mu$ and $\nu$.
 For the sake of readability, we shall usually omit the $t$-index from both the notation and nomenclature when $t=\tfrac12$. \end{dfntn} \begin{rmrk} If $\mu,\nu\in\ProbW(\domain)$, then we can guarantee the existence of a solution of \eqref{bary_var_eq} (cf. \cite{Lo06}).
 Indeed, let $\Pi\in U_o(\mu,\nu)$, and let $\pi^i$ be the projection operators onto the $i$-th coordinate.
 Then,